home-assistant/home-assistant.io/source/_integrations/ring.markdown

 ## Switch

 Once you have enabled the [Ring integration](/integrations/ring), you can start using the switch platform.
 This will add a switch for every camera that supports a siren.
 Note the siren will only turn on for 30 seconds before automatically turning off.
+It will also add a switch for every device that supports toggling on and off of motion detection.
+This can be useful for automations to control internal cameras being enabled based on whether you're in or out of the home for example.

 ## Light